modular-magician/terraform-provider-google-beta/website/docs/r/sql_source_representation_instance.html.markdown

   (Optional)
   The externally accessible port for the source database server.
   Defaults to 3306.

+* `username` -
+  (Optional)
+  The username for connecting to the on-premises instance.

+* `password` -
+  (Optional)
+  The password for connecting to the on-premises instance.
+  **Note**: This property is sensitive and will not be displayed in the plan.

+* `ca_certificate` -
+  (Optional)
+  PEM representation of the trusted CA's x509 certificate.

+* `client_certificate` -
+  (Optional)
+  PEM representation of the replica's x509 certificate.

+* `client_key` -
+  (Optional)
+  PEM representation of the replica's private key.
+The corresponsing public key is encoded in the client's certificate.
+  **Note**: This property is sensitive and will not be displayed in the plan.

+* `dump_file_path` -
+  (Optional)
+  The dump file to create the Cloud SQL replica.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.